Got Bone Broth?

 More Pro Tips:

 Reuse your bones!
 Beef bones can be used several times (I typically get 3 batches our of my beef bones), just replace the veggie scraps each time.
-Chicken bones typically only get one to two uses.
+Poultry bones typically only get one to two uses.
 Once the bones start to disintegrate, you know it is time for new bones.

 We typically keep enough broth in the fridge for the week in 8oz glass mason jars.
 Anything extra, we freeze.
 I usually freeze some (usually the 3rd cooking) in baggies to use for cooking, as it will be milder in flavor than the first two batches.
 I will also freeze some in the 8oz mason jars for easy grab and go in the mornings.
 Be sure to NOT fill all the way, keeping the fluid just below the rounded part of the jar so it has room to expand when freezing.
 I also use the white plastic lids, NOT the air tight metal ones you would use for canning.